 The Reunion Gate Team Leader is responsible for directing team activities and is considered a Team Member.
 They periodically interact with the Operations Officer to identify problems and report status.
 The Reunion Gate Team Leader will refer all requests for information to the Public Information Officer.
 The Reunion Gate Team Leader is also responsible for collecting the Student Release Log (Appendix 2-8) from the Team Members and has them readily available for the Operations Officer.

-Designated Alternate:
+Designated Alternate: -

-Reunion Gate Team Members The members of the Reunion Gate Team are responsible for greeting parents, guardians, and designees and reuniting them with their students at the designated reunion gate.
+Reunion Gate Team Members The members of the Reunion Gate Team are responsib for greeting parents, guardians, and designees ar reuniting them with their students at the designate reunion gate. nd

-Assignments: Team Members: 1
+Assignments: Team Members: 1.

 2

-3

-4